tKroopy/tkroopy/README.md

 ## Use

+### Running

-Download or fork tkroopy to your local machine, you can then run using tKroopy.py in the root directory or using setup.bat to create an executable (this will create a new folder ../tkroopy dev
+Download or fork tkroopy to your local machine, you can then run using tKroopy.py in the root directory.

 ### Creating New Applications

 Copy the /src/template.py file into the /src/Applications/ directory and build your code ontop of this module.
 The file name needs to be the same as the initiating class name.

+### Compiling

+If you want to share your applications internally to non-python users you can compile the code into an executable using setup.bat in the root directory.

 ## Directory Structure